Northrop F-5: Into production

 The N-156T was quickly selected by the United States Air Force as a replacement for the T-33 in July 1956.
-On 12 June 1959, the first prototype aircraft, which was subsequently designated as YT-38 Talon, performed its first flight.
+On 10 April 1959, the first prototype aircraft, which was subsequently designated as YT-38 Talon, performed its first flight.
 By the time production had ended in January 1972, a total of 1,189 Talons had been produced.
 Development of the N-156F continued at a lower priority as a private venture by Northrop; on 25 February 1958, an order for three prototypes was issued for a prospective low-cost fighter that could be supplied under the Military Assistance Program for distribution to less-developed nations.
 The first N-156F flew at Edwards Air Force Base on 30 July 1959, exceeding the speed of sound on its first flight.

 Although testing of the N-156F was successful, demonstrating unprecedented reliability and proving superior in the ground-attack role to the USAF's existing North American F-100 Super Sabres, official interest in the Northrop type waned, and by 1960 it looked as if the program was a failure.
 Interest revived in 1961 when the United States Army tested it, (along with the Douglas A-4 Skyhawk and Fiat G.91) for reconnaissance and close-support.
 Although all three types proved capable during army testing, operating fixed-wing combat aircraft was legally the responsibility of the Air Force, which would not agree to allow the Army to operate fixed-wing combat aircraft, a situation repeated with the C-7 Caribou.

 In 1962, the Kennedy Administration revived the requirement for a low-cost export fighter, selecting the N-156F as winner of the F-X competition on 23 April 1962, subsequently becoming the "F-5A", and was ordered into production in October that year.
 It was named under the 1962 United States Tri-Service aircraft designation system, which included a re-set of the fighter number series.
 Northrop manufactured a total of 624 F-5As, including three YF-5A prototypes, before production ended in 1972.
 A further 200 F-5B two-seat trainer aircraft, lacking nose-mounted cannons but otherwise combat-capable, and 86 RF-5A reconnaissance aircraft, fitted with four-camera noses, were also built.
 In addition, Canadair built 240 first generation F-5s under license, CASA in Spain built 70 more aircraft.

+The Royal Norwegian Air Force placed the first international order on 28 February 1964.